tizonia/tizonia-openmax-il/docs/sphinx-src/manual/spotify.rst

     Daily Mixes and Discover Weekly).

-    Note that Daily Mixes and Discover Weekly playlists need to be 'liked' beforehand in order to be found by the search performed on the user library.
+    Note that Daily Mixes and Discover Weekly playlists need to be 'liked' beforehand in order to be found by a search performed on the user library.